entur/gbfs-java-model/README.md

 # gbfs-java-model

-Downloads gbfs-json-schema from https://github.com/MobilityData/gbfs-json-schema and generates Java model using jsonschema2pojo with jackson2 annotations.
+Generates Java model from GBFS json schema using jsonschema2pojo with jackson2 annotations.

 In order to avoid naming conflicts in generated classes, each feed gets its own package, and all classes are prefixed with "GBFS".
-Note: This prefix should be reconsidered.

 Packages include GBFS versions to accommodate for future releases which may include older versions, since some consumers may need to handle multiple non-compatible versions in the same application